MaryamZahiri/LC-Algorithms/graph/Traversing all Vertices Example.md

         - Call the DFS function with the starting node.
         - The DFS function will recursively visit all reachable nodes from the starting node.
 ### BFS Algorithm - Shortest move possible - It is not recursive algorithm, it is itterative
-Data Structure:
+> Data Structure:
-- adjacency list - Graph model - mapping all nodes to list of the neighbor node
+    - Adjacency list - Graph model - mapping all nodes to list of the neighbor node
     - Queue - A First-In-First-Out (FIFO) structure
-- visited/seen
+    - Visited/seen

 1. Initialization
     Purpose: Set up the necessary data structures and prepare the graph for traversal.